Book 2 - Part 4: Binding Evil - Chapter One

 “The component acts like a reader and assesses the neural movement of your son’s thigh and acts accordingly as if it were really his leg.

 “Once he has gained full use of it without any awkwardness, general about four to six months; anyone other than those who are close to him would never know his leg isn’t real.
 As he grows and matures, a replacement leg would be available for him.
-The components in the computer sensors will act like a springboard when he walks whereby he will not have any awkwardness or limp.
-He won't be able to run, but he will be able to walk as if he had two normal legs."
+The components in the computer sensors will act like a springboard when he walks, whereby he will not have any awkwardness or limp.
+He won’t be able to run but walking as if we were using two real legs won’t be a problem for him.”

 “This is all well and good, Dr. Lambert, but I live on a cop’s salary.
 I don’t have the kind of money I think you’re talking about to chunk down for something like this.
 Don’t get me wrong, I will do what I can for my son; but you’re talking thousands of dollars here.”